 Adams previously served as board liaison to the sections as well as to USTA Serves and the USPTA.
 Prior to that, she was the board liaison to the Professional Tennis Council, and she has also served on the USTA Player Development Committee, 1999; the USTA Executive Committee, 1998-2000; and the USTA Grievance Committee, 2002-04.
+She has also seved on the ITF Rules of Tennis Committee, 2011-13.

 In addition to her role as First Vice President, Adams works as a television analyst for Tennis Channel and other networks and serves as executive director of the Harlem Junior Tennis and Education Program in New York City.
 She is also a contributor to Tennis magazine and tennis.com, providing instructional articles and videos.